chromium/chromium/docs/updater/protocol_3_1.md

 with a semantic meaning of "unknown") do not need to increase the protocol version.
-Removals of values with specified defaults from the protocol do not need to increase the protocol version, since the default value can be assumed by compatible enpoints.
+Removals of values with specified defaults from the protocol do not need to increase the protocol version, since the default value can be assumed by compatible endpoints.
 All other changes to the protocol may require a new version number.

 ### Timing & Backoff